itssamuelrowe/binarystars/content/basics-of-java/the-hello-world-program.md

 Here you created a *method* called `main`.
 You don't have to know what this means for now, so don't worry.
-You will learn more about methods later in the course.
+You will learn more about methods later in the book.

 The `main` method is the **entry point** of your Java program.
 In other words, your program always starts at `main`.

 When you declare a public method, other classes can access it.
-You will learn more about **access specifiers** later in the course.
+You will learn more about **access specifiers** later in the book.

 You can *call* a static method without creating an *instance* of `Hello`.
-You will learn more about *static* later in the course.
+You will learn more about *static* later in the book.

 `(String[] arguments)` is too advanced to explain just yet.
 It's called a *parameter list*.
 You can use it to pass data to a method.

 The `main` method always receives a single parameter: an *array* of `String` objects.
 If you don't know what a parameter, a `String`, or an array is, don't worry.
-You will learn more about these concepts later in the course.
+You will learn more about these concepts later in the book.

 The opening brace `{` begins the *body* of the method.
 The end of the method is marked by the closing brace `}`.
 Whatever *statements* you write within these